-Research and development is a big part of social media companies such as Facebook (NASDAQ:FB), Twitter (NYSE:TWTR), Snap (NYSE:SNAP) and Pinterest (NYSE:PINS) due to the extremely competitive nature of their businesses.
+Research and development is a big part of social media companies such as Meta (NASDAQ:META), Twitter (NYSE:TWTR), Snap (NYSE:SNAP), and Pinterest (NYSE:PINS) due to the extremely competitive nature of their businesses.

 These companies rely heavily on research and development to create the next generation of products or to improve the existing ones for growth.